 The testing facility shall apply the following PN system check procedures to verify the whole system is fully operational:

 The flow into the PNC shall have a measured value within 5 per cent of the PNC nominal flow rate when checked with a calibrated flow meter.
-Here the term ‘nominal flow rate’ refers to the flow rate stated in the last calibration for the PNC.
+Here the term ‘nominal flow rate’ refers to the flow rate stated in the documentation of the last calibration for the PNC.
 The testing facility shall perform this check every month;

 A zero check on the PNC, using a filter of appropriate performance at the PNC inlet, shall report a concentration of ≤0.2 #/cm³.
 Upon removal of the filter, the PNC shall show an increase in measured concentration and a return to 0.2 #/cm³ or less on replacement of the filter.
 The PNC shall not report any errors.
 The testing facility shall perform this check for every brake emissions test;